 In addition to her work at GW Law, Jacqueline works at McCarter & English LLP in their environmental and energy practice.

 Vice President of Programming

-Darra is a 2L from Durango, CO.
+Sarah Barney is a 2L from Durango, CO.
 She graduated from Pepperdine University with a B.A. in Political Science and a B.A. in Theatre Arts: Acting.
-In addition to her work with the Student Bar Association, she is also a Writing Fellow and a member of Student Ambassadors and the Student Intellectual Property Law Association.
-Darra served as the Assistant Director of Weekly Programming during her 1L year.
+In addition to her work with the SBA, she is a Writing Fellow and member of Street Law.
+Sarah served as the Assistant Director of Weekly Programming her 1L year.

 Vice President of Outreach

 Ryan Kelley is a 2L from Southern Maryland, where he grew up in his family’s restaurant business.
 After receiving his bachelor’s degree in Business Administration from Loyola University Chicago, he worked as a consultant for a Chicago-based tech consulting firm.